-Mr. Roumen Lyutskanov is a Partner at Dobrev, Kinkin & Lyutskanov Law Firm.
+Mr. Roumen Lyutskanov is a Partner at Dobrev & Lyutskanov Law Firm.
 Mr. Lyutskanov graduated from Sofia University, Faculty of Law (LL.M.
 1984, Specialization: Maritime Law) and is a member of the Sofia Bar Association, foundation member of the Bulgarian Commission of Jurists - a national branch of the International Commission of the Jurists and member of the Bulgarian Association of International Law.
-He has extensive experience and practice in the areas of banking and finance; maritime law, transport, insurance; dispute resolution.
+He has extensive experience and practice in the areas of banking and finance; maritime law, transport, insurance; dispute resolution

-Ms. Tsvetelina Stoilova is a Senior Associate at Dobrev, Kinkin & Lyutskanov Law Firm, which she joined in 2007.
-Ms. Tsvetelina Stoilova graduated from Sofia University, Faculty of Law (LL M. 2004) and is a member of the Sofia Bar Association.
-Her current practice encompasses the areas of banking and finance; maritime law, transport, insurance; real estate and construction: environment and natural resources.
+Ms. Vanya Angelova is a Junior Associate at Dobrev & Lyutskanov Law Firm, which she joined in 2010.
+Ms. Vanya Angelova graduated from South-west university, Faculty of Law (LL.M.
+2011) and is a member of the Sofia Bar Association.
+Her current practice encompasses the areas of dispute resolution, maritime law, transport, insurance;